 Acetaminophen / chlorpheniramine Side Effects

-Some side effects of acetaminophen / chlorpheniramine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for acetaminophen / chlorpheniramine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: